 Richard Angelo, Jr.

-Richard has spoken on community cat issues, dangerous dog laws and breed discrimination at numerous national, regional and local events across the country.
-He has been a member of the animal law section of the State Bar of Michigan since 2001 and has served as a council member of that section since 2009.
-He is also a member of the American Bar Association’s TIPS Animal Law Committee, the international law section of the animal law committee, and the National Animal Care and Control Association.
-Richard resides in Goodrich, Michigan, with his wife, five dogs and three cats.
+He has been a member of the animal law section of the State Bar of Michigan and has served as a council member of that section since 2009.
+He is also a member of the National Animal Care and Control Association, the American Bar Association, the TIPS Animal Law Committee, and the newly formed international law section of the Animal Law Committee.
+In addition to his work for Best Friends, Richard volunteers at his local animal control shelter and several other animal welfare organizations in Michigan.
+Richard resides in Goodrich, Michigan, with his wife, three dogs and three cats.